joshua-shockley/Data-Structures/Data_Structures_Questions.md

 ## Queue

-1. What is the runtime complexity of `enqueue`?
+1. What is the runtime complexity of `enqueue`? o(1)

-2. What is the runtime complexity of `dequeue`?
+2. What is the runtime complexity of `dequeue`? o(1)

-3. What is the runtime complexity of `len`?
+3. What is the runtime complexity of `len`? o(1) as it is a stored class method of the DoublyLinkedList class used by the queue class
 ## Binary Search Tree

-1. What is the runtime complexity of `insert`?
+1. What is the runtime complexity of `insert`? o(h) where h is the height of the tree

-2. What is the runtime complexity of `contains`?
+2. What is the runtime complexity of `contains`? log(n)

-3. What is the runtime complexity of `get_max`?
+3. What is the runtime complexity of `get_max`? log(n) or less as it only has to traverse direclty to the right.
 ## Heap

 1. What is the runtime complexity of `_bubble_up`?